oracle/node-oracledb/doc/api.md

 var pool = oracledb.getPool();

 pool.getConnection(function(err, conn) {
-  . . . // Use connection
+  . . . // Use connection from the pool and then release it
 });
 ```